SofiaHelena1/BroadcastChat/README.md

-if don't want to use raspberry pi you just do: gcc tcpclient.c -o <name_executable_client> -pthread and then send executable to  the rasp using the scp command
+if don't want to use raspberry pi you just do: gcc tcpclient.c -o <name_executable_client> -pthread and then send the executable to the raspberry using the scp command

 #### NOTE
 If the client is a raspberry, this program has the functionality, of turning on a led when the connection is made and turn off when it ends.
-For this purpose it is necessary to compile, and to this: you can do: make and then send executable to  the rasp using the scp command If sucess you will se:
+For this purpose it is necessary to compile, and to this: you can do: make and then to send the executable to the raspberry use the scp command If sucess you will se:

 [